cisco-ie/stenella/README.md

 8. Start the application:
     `$ npm start`

-## Observer Usage
+## Observers
-[Observers](http://reactivex.io/rxjs/class/es6/MiscJSDoc.js~ObserverDoc.html) respond to incoming notifications for newly created events.
-Since observers operate independently from each other, it's important to avoid having multiple observers manipulate or update the same event to prevent unexpected bugs.
+> If you are not familar with `observers`, please check out the rx.js documentation on [`observers`](http://reactivex.io/rxjs/class/es6/MiscJSDoc.js~ObserverDoc.html)

+`Observers` give you the flexibility to create your own set of business logic in respose to events.
+Within `google-calendar-listener`, `observers` are simply functions that receieve the event payload.

+### Creating an Observer
-1. Create an observer file within the `/observers` directory
+1. Create a new file within the `/observers` directory

+    > 💡 All observers are loaded from the `/observers` directory, no configuration needed.

-2. Import the observable object from the event controller.
-The observable will provide notifications when new calendar events have been created.
+2. Within your file, import the observable object from the event controller to allow the observer to subscribe to new calendar events.
    ```
    const calendarEvents = require('../controllers/eventController').observable;
    ```
-3. Once you have access to an observable, you need to subscribe a handler to the observable for event notifications.
+3. Now subscribe to events, and write your own handler to perform any logic
    ```
    calendarEvents.subscribe((event) => {
-      // Do work based on event notifications
+      // Do work based on particular clauses and event information
    });
    ```
-4. Start the application, and the application will import the observer at runtime.
+4. Start the listener and your `Observer` will now be invoked upon calendar event notifications

-5. Want to see a working example?
-Checkout the [`exampleObserver`](/observers/exampleObserver.js), which logs the users who have "PTO" in their calendar title.
+### Observer Caveats and Tips
+- Avoid multiple observers processing for the same clause
+- Include a means to indicate a change was caused by your observer as `google-calendar-listener` is unaware of any events created, deleted, or updated by observers.

 ## Authors
 - [Brandon Him](https://github.com/brh55/)